 - undertaking basic formatting such as deleting double spaces between words or sentences.

-All corrections and queries will be made using tracked changes in MS Word – you will be able to accept or reject each one individually.
+All corrections and queries will be made using tracked changes in MS Word – you will be able to accept or reject each one individually, so retaining full control.

 What is not included

-I will not carry out major formatting to improve visual appearance or hierarchy of headings, nor writing or rewriting.
+I will not often not be permitted to carry out major formatting to improve visual appearance or hierarchy of headings, nor writing or rewriting.
 Based on the usual stipulations in university guidelines, the following are usually excluded: